 Further, the positive effects of cycling can be long-lasting and help with everyday functional activities such as balance, standing, walking and climbing stairs, thereby reducing the risk of falls and fractures.
 Cycling is a therapeutic activity and can be done at varying degrees of intensity—at low intensity to kickstart an exercise program or at high intensity to garner a rigorous workout.

 Cycling is a simple, safe and rewarding form of exercise that can be done either indoors on a stationary bike or outdoors on the road.
 While riding outdoors is fun and provides a scenic workout, biking outside may not be attainable for everyone.
 Indoor stationary cycling offers a tangible workout which can be done in the convenience of your home or gym.
 Go ahead, get on your bike or Theracycle, take a spin and reap the benefits of good health!
 Learn how an exercise program with a Theracycle therapy bike for Parkinson’s can assist you during your Parkinson’s journey, all from the comfort and safety of your own home.

-Cognitive Stimulation & Exercise
+Exercise and Cognitive Stimulation

 Research has shown that some of the best approaches to exercise for people with Parkinson’s disease includes simultaneous mental and physical exercise.
 Another term for this is dual-tasking.